Missouri Off-Grid Laws: An In-Depth Guide

 Rainwater

-Rainwater harvesting is completely legal in Missouri.
+Rainwater harvesting is entirely legal in Missouri.
 However, some areas might have regulations about using harvested rainwater for drinking or other potable uses.
-You’ll need to check the local building codes of your area and make sure any treatment systems you install comply with the rules.
+You’ll need to check your area’s local building codes and ensure any treatment systems you install comply with the rules.

 For more, here is a good guide to rainwater harvesting in Missouri.